DFHack/stonesense/README.txt

 Thank you for trying out our little visualizer, as always, we appreciate any feedback.

-Please note, that for the time being Stonesense Slate ONLY supports DF 31_1, 31_2 and 31_3.
+Please note, that for the time being Stonesense Slate ONLY supports DF 31_1, through 31_12.
 Make sure you have DF running, with your game loaded.

 IF Stonesense should at any time lock up, it might happen that DF freezes.